-Outgoing director of CBI Dame Carolyn Fairbairn said that any buffers to cope with the additional cost and planning of an exit from the EU customs union and single market without a deal had been exhausted by the Covid-19 pandemic.
-“The resilience of British business is absolutely on the floor,” she said.
+Outgoing director of CBI Dame Carolyn Fairbairn said that any buffers to cope with the additional cost and planning of an exit from the EU customs union and single market without a deal had been exhausted by the Covid-19 pandemic. can i buy Pregabalin in spain “The resilience of British business is absolutely on the floor,” she said.
 Firms can’t cope with no deal and virus – CBI boss, BBC, 11 June 2020

 Many businesses are fighting to survive as the impact of COVID-19 unfolds.
 A good deal with 🇪🇺 would be a foundation stone of renewal.
 Government has ruled out an extension – business have no choice but to plan on that basis.
 But that means a deal is the only acceptable option.

 According to a recent survey, cheap neurontin more than one fifth of businesses that furloughed staff are planning redundancies over the next three months to July (Financial Times, 17 May 2020).